edulinq/autograder-server/docs/types.md

  - Negative Course Role - A course role preceded by a minus sign (e.g., "-student") will remove all course users with that role from the request.
    This can be useful when using the "\*" but you want to exclude a role.

+### Server User Reference (ServerUserReference)

+Underlying Type: String

+A `ServerUserReference` can be used to generalize targeting any number of server users (e.g., email recipients).
+They are the more powerful version of [CourseUserReference](#course-user-reference-courseuserreference).
+The following values are allowed:

+ - Email - The email of the requested user.
+   - Emails that are not present on the server are treated differentlt depending on the operation (e.g., ignored, used normally, result in an error, etc).
+ - "\*" - Represents requesting all users on the server.
+ - [Server Role](#server-roles-serverrole) (e.g., "user", "creator", etc) - Represents requesting all server users with that role.
+ - "\<course id\>::\<course role\>" (e.g., "course101::student") - Represents requesting all users in the target course with that course role.
+ - "\*::\<course role\>" (e.g., "\*::student") - Represents requesting all users with that course role in any course.
+ - "\<course id\>::\*" - Represents requesting all users in the target course.
+ - "\*::\*" - Represents requesting all users enrolled in at least one course.
+ - Negative targeting - Exclude the user or group from the request.
+   - Any of the previous options preceded by a minus sign (e.g., "-alice@test.edulinq.org", "-user", "-*::student")
+     - Represents exluding that user or group from the request.
+   - Exclusions can be useful when using broad targeting (e.g., "\*"), but you want to exclude a role, course, course role, or email.

 ### Email